xinadi/QML.jl/README.md

 * The interface of some functions has changed because of the way CxxWrap handles references and pointers more strictly now
 * No more automatic conversion from `String` to `QUrl`, use the `QUrl("mystring")` constructor
 * Setting a `QQmlPropertyMap` as context object is not supported as of Qt 5.12

+### Upgrade from v0.6 to v0.8

+This moves the package to Qt 6.
+Aside from this, the JuliaItemModel was changed extensively, refer to the [test](https://github.com/JuliaGraphics/QML.jl/blob/main/test/tableview.jl) and [examples](https://github.com/barche/QmlJuliaExamples/blob/master/basic/tableview.jl) to see how to use it.